Life at Hendrix

 Academic consortium: Associated Colleges of the South

-Major accreditations: North Central Association of Colleges and Secondary Schools, University Senate of the United Methodist Church, National Association of Schools of Music, National Council for Accreditation of Teacher Education, American Chemical Society
+Major accreditations: Higher Learning Commission, University Senate of the United Methodist Church, National Association of Schools of Music, National Council for Accreditation of Teacher Education, American Chemical Society

 Alumni body: More than 15,000